 Chronic concentrations of 8.1 µg/L.

 Discharges of dissolved lead in runoff from MS4s to San Diego Creek at Campus Drive must not exceed the concentrations shown in Table 7.3 below under the indicated flow conditions.
+Actual ambient hardness must be determined for each monitoring sample regardless of which flow condition exists.

 Table 7.3: Summary of Hardness-based Dissolved Lead WQBELs for San Diego Creek